THE

 Our historical territorial family name

-Chudow Castle EntranceOur noble House and family name derives from our territorial provenance in the Margraviate of Meissen (Saxony) at the turn of the second millennium AD.
-In medieval chancellery-language (Kanzleisprache), our territorial noble family name appears consistently across medieval Latin, Middle High German, and Old Sorbian Slavic orthography.
+Our noble House and family name derives from our territorial provenance in the Margraviate of Meissen (Saxony) at the turn of the second millennium AD.
+In medieval chancellery‑language (Kanzleisprache), our name appears across medieval Latin, Middle High German, and Old Sorbian Slavic orthography.
 It is rendered as Schassowe, Schassow, Scassow[e], Zcassowe (legitur Skashov), as well as Zkassowe or Kassowe.
 The nobiliary particle preposition is either Latin de Schassowe or German von Schassowe, with variations in medieval Latin also including de Sasovius or de Sashovius.

 Our possessive West Slavic territorial noble family name, Saschowsky and Saszowski (equally Schaschowsky and Szaszowski), originates from our German noble House name von Schassowe and has been rendered in multiple variations.
 These include Saschowski, Schaschowski, Sassowski, Schaszowsky, Schassowsky, Szassowski, Ssaszowski, Ssassowski, Ssassowsky, Sasowski, and Szaszewski.
-The feminine form, Saszowska (Szaszowska), is borne by the gracious female members of our House.
+The feminine form, Saszowska (Szaszowska), is borne by the female members of our House.

 At times, our noble House has also been referred to by our cognomen de Schaschor, de Szaszor, or de Saszor (legitur Shashor, equally Sashor).